vmware/dod-compliance-and-automation/content/en/docs/Tutorials/vSphere/remediate8.md

 {{< /tabpane >}}

 ### Remediating vCenter
-To remediate vCenter we have provided a PowerCLI script that will target a single vCenter server.
+To remediate vCenter a PowerCLI script has been provided that will target a single vCenter server.

 **Note: There are some controls that cannot be remediated with PowerCLI and are not addressed by this script.
 The output will indicate that these are manual controls.**

 #### Gather environment information
-In order to run the script effectively it must be provided with the organizations environment specific information.
+In order to run the script effectively it must be provided the organization's environment specific information.

 This script also uses the [VMware.Vsphere.SsoAdmin PowerCLI Module](https://www.powershellgallery.com/packages/VMware.vSphere.SsoAdmin) to configure vCenter SSO controls.
 This module connects to vCenter separately using the `Connect-SsoAdminServer` command that requires using an account that has sufficient privileges in vCenter to modify SSO settings.